-Physics 2 must be taken by all Engineering students.
-It should be taken by other students in Arts and Science who intend to major in Mathematics, Physics, or Chemistry.
+Physics 2 should be taken by all Engineering students and by other students in Arts and Science who intend to major in Mathematics, Physics, or Chemistry.

 1. General Physics.-Lect.: M., W. and F. at 11 a. m.
 Lab.: Two hours per week.